Songwriter Producer Vocal Coach DJ

 She performs as the DJ act AFTR PRTY.
 She is currently signed to Stellar/Sony ATV as a writer and Ultra Records as an artist.

 Autumn is also a celebrated vocal coach.
-She appeared on season 2 of The X Factor, and as the only vocal coach on America’s Got Talent for five years, between the show’s ninth and thirteenth seasons.
+She appeared on season 2 of The X Factor, and as the only vocal coach on America’s Got Talent for five years, between the show’s eight and twelfth seasons.
 She has coached artists including America’s Got Talent winner Grace VanderWaal, Fifth Harmony, Bea Miller, Arin Ray, Carly Rose Sonenclar and Diamond White.

 Currently living in Los Angeles, Autumn continues to write and mentor both established and emerging artists.
 She most recently collaborated with Jon Batiste, Ava Max, Naia Izumi, Tkay Maidza, and P!nk, while continuing to work on her own projects as an artist and producer.